AJ8GH/bank-tech-test/README.md

 - Stores data from a specific transaction, knows the account balance, date it was created, amount and whether it was a deposit or withdrawal.
 - Attributes:
-  - `balance`
+  - `balance` : account balance upon completion of transaction
-  - `date` : auto-creates the current date
+  - `date` : timestamp of the transaction date in `dd/mm/yyyy` format
-  - `credit` : the transaction amount if deposit, or undefined if withdrawal
+  - `credit` : transaction amount if deposit, `undefined` if withdrawal
-  - `debit` : the transaction amount if withdrawal, or undefined if deposit
+  - `debit` : transaction amount if withdrawal, `undefined` if deposit

 #### Printer